-Bullying can occur in school, the workplace, a sporting club, community organisation or online.
-A one-off dispute or incident may not be considered bullying behaviour and may resolve itself, however when these incidents become repetitive, they are likely to be classed as bullying and should be dealt with promptly.
+Bullying can occur in schools, workplaces, sporting clubs, community groups or online.
+A one-off dispute, incident or day to day conflict and disagreements may not be considered bullying behaviour and may resolve itself, however when these incidents become repetitive, it could be bullying behaviour and should be dealt with promptly.

-If an individual or group is affected by bullying, they should not remain silent but take action.
-Often victims do not speak up which further provides reason for the bully to continue their inappropriate behaviour.
-The first step entails action to put an end to the bullying.
-At Bully Zero Australia Foundation we have strategies to effectively respond to such harmful behaviour.
-Bullying is now illegal in Victoria and is governed by stalking and harassment laws in other states.
-Commonwealth legislation also governs stalking and harassment.
-No one deserves to endure bullying behaviour.
+If an individual or group is affected by bullying, they should take action.
+Often victims don’t speak up which further provides reason for the bully to continue the inappropriate behaviour.
+At Bully Zero Australia Foundation we have strategies to effectively respond to bullying behaviour and we encourage victims to speak up, stand up and have a zero tolerance to all forms of bullying.